advnpzn/AssaultCube-Trainer/README.md

-# Assault Cube v1.2.0.2 trainer
+# Assault Cube v1.2.0.2 (x86) trainer

-##Run the Trainer as Administrator!
+## Run the Trainer as Administrator if not working.

 ## features